microsoft/code-with-engineering-playbook/docs/UI-UX/README.md

 By integrating Design Ops into the development process, software engineers can work more effectively with design teams, leading to better-designed products and a more efficient development cycle.
 It also builds trust with a customer to better ideate on what the final outcome of a project could be.

-## Establishing a web application's
+## Establishing a web application's architecture

 The benefit of building software applications is that there are truly infinite ways to build something.
 A team can use the latest shiny tools, or they can utilize the tried-and-tested ones.
 It is for this reason that focussing completely on the user until a solution is defined is better than obsessing over technology choices.